Insider trading case of SAC's Martoma goes to jury

-NEW YORK (Reuters) - A jury began deliberating on Tuesday on whether to convict Mathew Martoma of insider trading stemming from trades made while working at Steven A. Cohen’s SAC Capital Advisors hedge fund, in what prosecutors called the most lucrative such scheme in U.S. history.
+NEW YORK, Feb 4 (Reuters) - A jury began deliberating on Tuesday on whether to convict Mathew Martoma of insider trading stemming from trades made while working at Steven A. Cohen’s SAC Capital Advisors hedge fund, in what prosecutors called the most lucrative such scheme in U.S. history.

-The jurors, who will resume deliberations Wednesday morning, include a bus driver, an employment lawyer and a film professor.

-Jurors ended the day without a verdict after sending the judge a single note with a question about an element prosecutors must prove to establish insider trading.
-Deliberations will resume Wednesday morning.

-Prosecutors charged that from 2006 to 2008, Martoma sought out confidential information from doctors involved in a clinical trial for an Alzheimer’s disease drug being developed by Elan Corp Plc and Wyeth, now owned by Pfizer Inc.
+Martoma, 39, is accused of from 2006 to 2008 seeking out confidential information from doctors involved in a clinical trial for an Alzheimer’s disease drug being developed by Elan Corp Plc and Wyeth, now owned by Pfizer Inc.

 Most of the trading took place in accounts controlled by Cohen, who prosecutors say Martoma had a 20-minute phone call with after receiving information about the negative results.

-Martoma, 39, a former portfolio manager at SAC, denies wrongdoing.
-His lawyer Richard Strassberg told jurors Monday that prosecutors erred in charging his client ”in their haste to make a case against someone who is not even in this courtroom: Mathew Martoma’s boss, Steven Cohen.
+Martoma, a former portfolio manager at SAC, denies wrongdoing.
+His lawyer Richard Strassberg told jurors Monday that prosecutors erred in charging his client “in their haste to make a case against someone who is not even in this courtroom: Mathew Martoma’s boss, Steven Cohen.”

 Cohen, 57, has not been criminally charged.
 But the U.S. Securities and Exchange Commission is seeking to bar Cohen from the financial services industry for failing to supervise Martoma and Michael Steinberg, another portfolio manager convicted in December on insider trading charges.
 Cohen denies wrongdoing.